Souviksamanta34/LetsTravel/README.md

 It's important to note that only the admin has the authority to perform administrative tasks on tour packages.
 Regular users can only reserve tour packages; they cannot modify or delete them.

-Enjoy exploring and reserving your dream destinations with Let's Travel!
+Enjoy exploring and reserving your dream destinations with Let's Travel